28 Feb Empty the Cup

 Yet most of us, me included, tend to stuff as much as possible into whatever room is available – room in closets, schedules, budgets, relationships, and even the mind itself.

-Personally, my own mind is often filled with themes of work: details of tasks to do, problems to avert, opportunities to capture keep swelling up again into awareness to capture my attention.
+Personally, my own mind is often filled with themes of work: details of tasks to do, problems to avert, and opportunities to capture keep swelling up again into awareness to capture my attention.
 For a friend of mine, the wallpaper of her own mind, as she puts it, is rumination about her health problems.

 Remember the cup: its value is in the space, the emptiness it holds.

 Be more mindful of the element of space, openness, possibility, reserve capacity, and emptiness in your life.
-This includes room in a drawer, the volume of air in a kitchen, the vacuum in a lightbulb, openmindedness in a friend, or minimal traffic on a highway.
+This includes a room in a drawer, the volume of air in a kitchen, the vacuum in a lightbulb, openmindedness in a friend, or minimal traffic on a highway.
 Consciously appreciate the beneficial somethings that are the gifts of various nothings.

 What’s the “wallpaper” in your own mind – the everyday preoccupations that fill it up like bermuda grass taking over a yard?
 The usual suspects include recurring worries, issues with work, resentments, and regrets.
 Try to be more mindful of these, and disengage faster when they start taking over.
 Shift your attention to something that’s positive and interesting, and then try to invest yourself more in this topic.